kmcgloin1/reimagined-parakeet/README.md

 # reimagined-parakeet
-This project aims to redict the quality of red wines and white wines using logistic regresson and random forests.
+This project aims to predict the quality of red wines and white wines using logistic regresson and random forests.